marketakvasova/LSEC_segmentation/README.md

 1. Download Python https://www.python.org/downloads/.
 (When the first window appears during installation, check the "Add python.exe to PATH" box at the bottom!)
 2. Install necessary libraries
    - On Windows:<br>
-     do this by downloading the file install_libraries_win.bat
+     do this by downloading the file install_libraries_win.bat and running it by double-clicking on it.
    - other OS:
      download install_libraries.sh<br>
      in terminal run:<br>